gitctrlx/JetYOLO/README.md

 ### 🔖 Model Zoo

-For convenience, you can use the YOLO series ONNX models we have uploaded to HuggingFace.
+For convenience, you can use the YOLO series ONNX models we have uploaded to HuggingFace, please refer to the [`doc/model_zoo.md`](https://github.com/gitctrlx/JetYOLO/blob/main/doc/model_zoo.md) document.

 You can download the ONNX model of your choice from the following link: https://huggingface.co/CtrlX/JetYOLO/tree/main